culturesofknowledge/emplaces/design/README.md

 * Current administrative/political hierarchy (GeoNames)
 * Related Resources (TBD: links to other gazetteers)

 Core metadata will form the spine of the gazetteer.
 This is data which EM Places will accept 'as is' and will not be editing.
 It can be replaced at regular intervals (e.g. quarterly) with minimal oversight to benefit from corrections/additions upstream.

-By contrast, _addtional metadata_ is data which will be provided and revised by CofK staff and contributors.
+By contrast, _additional metadata_ is primarily scholary and historical data (over and beyond core metadata) which will be provided and revised by CofK staff and contributors.

+### Current and Historical Places

+The term ‘current’ refers to a currently existing, physical place and as such will generally also be found in the reference gazetteer.
+Consequently, a current place will also have a current administrative hierarchy (e.g. ADM1, ADM2, ADM3..) and a physical location (lat/long) maintained for it by the reference gazetteer.

+A ‘historical’ place will generally be a former (hence historical) place with a temporal validity (e.g. the Habsburg Monarchy, 1526-1804).
+Though, in principle, some historical places could be additionally be described as an aggregation of one or more physical regions, EM Places will not attempt to capture this form of location data (i.e. polygons for historical regions).
+Instead, we will link to external resources/projects with the necessary expertise in this area (e.g. to [FNZGIS][1] for Central/Eastern Europe).
+TBD is whether the location for a representative ‘capital’ of a historical place (e.g. Vienna for the Hapsburg Monarchy) should be recorded.

+Consequently, a current place (e.g. Augsburg) will have a current (GeoNames derived) administrative hierarchy as well as several historical hierarchies associated with it (to account, for example, for when Augsburg was part of the Holy Roman Empire).
+However, a historical place (e.g. the Holy Roman Empire) while being part of (many) other historical hierarchies will never have a current hierarchy.

-### Workflow for adding records
+### Workflow

+**Priority:** Required
+**Source:** Core Data  (unless no reference gazetteer ID is present).

-The basic workflow for a new record would request the user to first identify the place in the reference gazetteer (GeoNames) and to enter its ID in EM Places.
+The basic workflow for a new record will request the user to first identify the place in the reference gazetteer (GeoNames) and to enter its ID in EM Places.
 EM Places will then pull the relevant core metadata from GeoNames and use it to populate the draft record in a staging area.
-If the place cannot be found in the reference gazetteer, a new record cannot be created until a user with appropriate privileges has confirmed that the place is not available in GeoNames and provided a draft record with manually entered core metadata to which additional metadata can be added.
+If the place cannot be found in the reference gazetteer, a new record cannot be created until a user with appropriate privileges has confirmed that no GeoNames ID is available.
+Following this, a new record can be created in the staging area with custom core metadata.
+After this, the record can be amended as usual with additional metadata.

+We expect that the vast majority of place names will be found in GeoNames.
+However, core data for all historical places (e.g. Bohemian Crown) and most buildings (e.g. Christ Church, Oxford) will need to be created by hand.

-A bulk import workflow via CSV will
+A workflow for supporting bulk imports via e.g. CSV files will also be provided.

-## Place Name
+## Place Names

 **Priority:** Required

 **Source:** Core Data

-The default/preferred place name and its alternate names come from the reference gazetteer.
+The default/preferred place name and its alternate names will come from the reference gazetteer.
 All alternative names and their labels will be stored and indexed but only some will be displayed.
-For example, while we can silently allow users to find places using a Chinese transliteration there is no need to display this transliteration in the list of alternative names.
-For these, names in a short list of major European languages and historical forms will suffice.

-The list of alternative names in GeoNames will be compared with a comparable, if available, in Getty TGN (and possibly additional gazetteers).
-From these, a merged set of unique alternative names will be shown.
-Sources for the alternative names will be
+For example, while we will allow users to find places using e.g. a Chinese transliteration there may be no need to display this transliteration in the list of alternative names.
+For the display list, alternative names from a short list of major European languages and historical forms (i.e. Latin) should suffice.
+Next, the list of alternative names will be compared with one or more additional gazetteers (preferably Getty TGN).
+From these, a merged set of unique alternative names will be shown (to avoid havinh to list e.g. Rome, Rome, Rome for each GeoName supported language).
+The sources for the alternative names will be recorded and made accessible.

 ## Canonical URI